Garth-42/Four-Bar-Linkage-Calculator/README.md

 The code takes in the lengths of the linkages and outputs pictures and gifs of the crossed and open configurations of the linkage.

 TODO:

-Make inputs more clear in the code
+Make inputs more clear in code

-Dataframe outputs to an excel file
+Make so dataframe outputs to an excel file if option configured

-Try storing pictures in computer RAM for making gifs instead of saving to disk General refactoring
+Try storing pictures in computer RAM for making gifs instead of saving to disk

 Unit tests

-Write a proper README and make easier to understand to non-technical audience Velocity and Acceleration and Force analysis
+Refactor for clarity

-What are coding best practices for a repo like this?
+Velocity, Acceleration and Force analysis

-If code quality and functionality increases, make into a library?
+Look up repo best practices